 Pilot-Operated Solenoid Valve

-A pilot-operated solenoid valve, which is a combination of either a hydraulic valve or a pneumatic valve and a smaller solenoid valve, uses a diaphragm rather than a plunger to create differential pressure and thereby control flow.
+Combines either a hydraulic or pneumatic valve with a smaller solenoid valve, using a diaphragm to create differential pressure and control flow.

 Direct-Acting Solenoid Valve